noumenapay/docs/noumena/noumena-open-api-en.md

 ```

-### Update expired events
+### Update push failure events

-After the update is successful, event was marked as pushed successfully, and can no longer be found through ```Query expired events```.
+After the update is successful, event was marked as pushed successfully, and can no longer be found through ```Query push failure events```.

 ```text
 url：/api/v1/events